Key Summary

 Pricing

-- Starts around $29.99/month for individual professionals
+- Starts around $30 per month for individual artists

 - Pricing increases based on team size and added features